Get,

 • Elderly individuals

-• Healthcare workers who are always exposed to patients and are at a greater risk of spreading it to vulnerable individuals.
+• Healthcare workers who are consistently exposed to patients are at a higher risk of contracting and spreading the virus to vulnerable individuals.

 H3N2- Mode of Spread

-• The virus can also spread due to physical contact.
+• The virus can also spread by physical contact.

 • If you touch a contaminated surface or object, you may contract the infection.